EARnagram/lessons/extras/interviews/int_stories.md

 # Common Interview Questions

 I asked some past students to send me some questions they were asked as new Devs in their first interviews and any questions their company asks when hiring a Junior Dev.

-Here are some responses:
+Here are some responses, taken directly from slack:

 #### Ben Benjamin

-> "Tell them to hit `this` hydro http://code.tutsplus.com/tutorials/fully-understanding-the-codethiscode-keyword--net-21117 and then proceed to learn react if you're already solid with angular - and if they're going for frontend that is.
+ "Tell them to hit `this` hydro http://code.tutsplus.com/tutorials/fully-understanding-the-codethiscode-keyword--net-21117 and then proceed to learn react if you're already solid with angular - and if they're going for frontend that is.

->
-> React really helps you write better Angularjs and makes you think of SPAs in a much more componential way.
-Plus, it's rad to know both, bc, you know, options."
+ react is clutch bc it deepens your understanding of html/css/(mostly)javascript at the same time, it's based on increasingly important JS concepts (like constructors, es6 stuff), and employers seem to value react experience.
+HOWEVER the biggest reason to learn react imo is to understand isomorphic javascript, which some peeps are calling the future. angular2 seems like it's gonna be more like react than it'll be like angular1! this vid is great https://www.youtube.com/watch?v=tcbcERdxjIc

 #### Taylor Harwood